-Software development is an incredibly fast-paced environment where every second counts.
+Software development is an incredibly fast-paced environment where every second count.
 Whenever we receive a request for a project, we often hear that the deadline is “yesterday” – meaning, things have to be done as soon as possible but at the same time the result should be of high quality.

-Meeting deadlines is one of the most critical issues for the software developers and wise management can help resolve it.
+Meeting deadlines is one of the most critical issues for software developers and wise management can help resolve it.
 Below we will share the practices that help us meet the deadlines without hurting the product quality.

 Instead of offering a wide array of services, we prefer to focus on a few and grow expertise in specific areas.
 Such as mobile applications, AI and machine learning.
-In terms of technology - React native, Python etc.
+In terms of technology - React Native, Python etc.

 This approach is crucial for our performance, it helps us become an expert in a certain niche and confidently work on the projects.